 County Championship Preview: Somerset v Lancashire

-Somerset welcome Lancashire to the Cooper Associates County Ground in the latest round of LV= Insurance County Championship fixtures.
+Somerset welcome Lancashire to the Cooper Associates County Ground this week in Division One of the LV= Insurance County Championship.

 HOW CAN I KEEP UP TO DATE?